Graph minors, Ehrhart theory, and a monotonicity property: A formula for the -polynomial

 To prove Theorem \ref{thm:h_of_contraction}, we need a formula for the $h^*$-polynomial of the extended root polytope.
 For this we will rely on an extension of \cite[Theorem 1.8]{fix_elsorrend} from bidirected graphs to arbitrary directed graphs.

-To compute the $h^*$-polynomial of a polytope, it is very useful to dissect it into simplices, especially unimodular ones.
-Note the following simple and well known fact, whose proof can be found for example in \cite[Lemma 3.5]{semibalanced}.
+To compute the $h^*$-polynomial of a lattice polytope it is very useful to dissect it into simplices, especially unimodular ones.
+As to where to find such simplices in the case of polytopes derived from graphs, the following fact is simple and well known in the connected case.
+A proof can be found, for example, in \cite[Lemma 3.5]{semibalanced}.
+The general case follows because free sums of unimodular simplices (containing the origin) are again unimodular simplices.

-\begin{prop} Let $D$ be a digraph and let $T$ be a spanning tree of $D$.
-Then $\tcQ_T$ is a unimodular simplex of maximal dimension within $\tcQ_D$. \end{prop}
+\begin{prop} Let $D$ be a digraph and let $F$ be a spanning forest of $D$.
+Then $\tcQ_F$ is a unimodular simplex of maximal dimension within $\tcQ_D$. \end{prop}

-It will be beneficial to us to consider dissections of $\tcQ_D$ into simplices of the above form.